 Why do we do this?

 Roughly one third of the food produced in the world for human consumption every year — approximately 1.3 billion tonnes — gets lost or wasted – Sources: Global Food Losses and Food Waste – FAO, 2011

 The environmental crisis: The environment’s role in averting future food crisis – UNEP, 2009

 Some 795 million people in the world do not have enough food to lead a healthy active life.
 That’s about one in nine people on earth –Sources: State of Food Insecurity in the World, FAO, 2015

-We believe that this has to stop, and it needs to happen in our lifetime, to ensure the next generation do not suffer from our ignorance.
+We believe it is a human right to have access to food and the scale and senselessness of food waste has to stop, and it needs to happen in our lifetime, to ensure the next generation do not suffer from our ignorance.

 Board of Trustees

 The Real Junk Food Project Charitable Foundation is a new organisation.
-The board of trustees brings together a range of knowledge and experience that we are confident will allow us to support RJF Projects in their aims, and to develop campaigning and educational materials to reduce food waste.
+The board of trustees brings together a range of knowledge and experience that we are confident will allow us to support TRJFP in their aims, and to develop campaigning and educational materials to reduce food waste.